 The village has 2 pubs currently, one in each village centre, both serve food and have a pleasant atmosphere.

-Towards the St Andrews Church End is The Old Elm Inn a relaxing public house and eatery, this was formerly The Bat & Ball.
+Towards the St Andrews Church End is The Old Elm Inn, a relaxing pub and eatery.
+This was formerly The Bat & Ball.
 Their restaurant bases its menu around fresh local produce cooked to perfection.
 Their main dining room can seat 100 people and is open from 12 pm until 10 pm.
 Weekly on a Sunday, The Old Elm Inn serves a great Sunday lunch.
 Their main menu includes delights like duck, salmon and options like steak.
-They also have guest accommodation above the pub that includes breakfast in the morning.
+They also have guest accommodation above the pub that they include breakfast in the morning.

 The Hare & Hounds is a Greene King pub on the main Cheltenham Road in the village.
 The Hare and Hounds is a family-friendly village pub that has a beer garden to sit and enjoy your time in the sun.
 They are geared towards sport in the pub and show live games on their big screens.
 You can also play a game of pool here.
 They have a comprehensive menu including chicken wings, steak & ale pie, gammon and eggs and a variety of other dishes.